HR

 September 22, 2022

-5 HR Strategies Organizations of All Sizes Should Implement
+5 Successful HR Strategies Organizations of All Sizes Should Implement

-HR professionals must constantly innovate and stay on top of the latest HR strategies to remain competitive in the current labor market.
+HR professionals must constantly innovate and stay current on the latest HR strategies to remain competitive in the current labor market.
+Read more.

 Human resources (HR) departments are given more responsibility each year, often with limited resources and budgets that don't always align with the desired organizational goals.
 As a result, HR teams must constantly innovate and stay on top of HR strategies to remain competitive in today’s labor market.

-The last two years have accelerated changes in the way we work — and organizations of all sizes have to adjust their workforce and workplace strategies to keep their employees engaged.
-It can be daunting to know what needs to be implemented, and when, or what problems need solving and how.
-In order to help your organization navigate the changing HR landscape, we've outlined the five key HR strategies to implement in 2022 and beyond:
+The last two years have accelerated changes in how we work, and organizations of all sizes must adjust their workforce and workplace strategies to engage employees.
+It can be daunting to know what needs to be implemented, when, or what problems need solving and how.
+To help your organization navigate the changing HR landscape, we've outlined the five key HR strategies to implement.

 1. A Hybrid Workplace Sustainability Model

-2020 and 2021 HR strategies focused on companies’ agility and adaptability to remote and hybrid workplaces.
-Now, organizations are shifting their focus toward creating a sustainable work model that meets the needs of both their business and employees in 2022 and beyond.
+New HR strategies focused on companies’ agility and adaptability to remote and hybrid workplaces.
+Now, organizations are shifting their focus toward creating a sustainable work model that meets the HR needs of both their business and employees.

-It is also important to note companies with functional areas that are simply not able to participate in a remote/hybrid work environment should strategize other appropriate ways to promote workplace flexibility (i.e. scheduling, time off, etc.).
+It is also important to note that companies with functional areas that are simply not able to participate in a remote/hybrid work environment should strategize other appropriate ways to promote workplace flexibility (e.g., scheduling, time off, etc.).

 Employers face several unique employment challenges in the current employment market that could impact current HR strategies, including the following: